smarr/PySOM/README.md

 Introduction
 ------------

-SOM is a minimal Smalltalk dialect used to teach VM construction at the [Hasso Plattner Institute][SOM].
-It was originally built at the University of Århus (Denmark) where it was used for teaching and as the foundation for [Resilient Smalltalk][RS].
+SOM is a minimal Smalltalk dialect that was used to teach at the [Hasso Plattner Institute][SOM] and before that at the University of Århus (Denmark) where it was used for teaching and as the foundation for [Resilient Smalltalk][RS].

-In addition to RPySOM, other implementations exist for Java (SOM, TruffleSOM), C (CSOM), C++ (SOM++), Python (PySOM), and Squeak/Pharo Smalltalk (AweSOM).
+In addition to PySOM, other implementations exist for Java (SOM, TruffleSOM), C (CSOM), C++ (SOM++), Python (PySOM), and Squeak/Pharo Smalltalk (AweSOM).

 A simple Hello World looks like: